Asia Today: Thailand reports 250 new coronavirus cases

 —- Taiwan has announced its first confirmed case of the new coronavirus variant that was found in the United Kingdom.
 The patient is a teenage boy who returned from the U.K. on Sunday and is now receiving treatment, the Central Epidemic Command Center said Wednesday.
 In response, Taiwan is further tightening travel restrictions, requiring business travelers who previously could apply for shorter quarantines to do a full 14-day period and suspending international transfers at the airport from Jan.
 1, Health and Welfare Minister Chen Shih-chung said.
 The island already has strict border control measures in place, allowing in only Taiwanese passport holders and those with special visas or residence permits.

+-— Tokyo’s current coronavirus upsurge is bigger than earlier waves and could turn explosive at any time, Gov. Yuriko Koike said Tuesday as the Japanese capital reported 944 new cases, its second-highest number since the pandemic began.
+“I must say the situation is quite severe,” she said, urging residents to stay home and avoid parties, traveling and shrine visits during the New Year holiday.
+She said her requests for people to stay home and for drinking places to close early are a last-ditch effort to slow infections without requiring another state of emergency.
+Japan was under a seven-week non-binding emergency in the spring when non-essential businesses were requested to close and people were asked to work from home.
+Tokyo’s new cases on Tuesday were just five short of its record 949 reported on Saturday and brought the capital’s total to 58,840.
+Japan added 3,601 new cases Monday, bringing the national total to 226,596, including 3,349 deaths, the health ministry said.
+Tokyo coronavirus taskforce experts said nearly three-quarters of the 4,000 hospital beds currently available in Tokyo have been filled and could be completely full within two weeks unless people share a sense of crisis and reduce their activities immediately.
+Koike said the New Year holiday will be a critical turning point that determines whether a further acceleration of infections can be halted.
+“The actions of each of us determines our fate in the coming year,” she said.

-—- NEW DELHI — India is extending the suspension of flights to and from the United Kingdom until Jan.
+—- India is extending the suspension of flights to and from the United Kingdom until Jan.
 7 due to the the spread of a coronavirus variant.
 The resumption of flights after that date will be strictly regulated, Civil Aviation Minister Hardeep Singh Puri said in a tweet on Wednesday.
 India’s Health Ministry has confirmed 20 people who returned from the UK before the suspension have been found infected with the new variant.
 India on Wednesday maintained an overall downward trend and reported 20,549 new cases of the virus in the past 24 hours, taking its total up to 10.24 million confirmed infections.
 Another 286 deaths were reported in the past 24 hours, taking total fatalities to 148,439.
 India is expected to start a vaccination drive for some 300 million people early next month.